This problem solving activity has a measurement focus.

 |28:||27 + 1||v||?|

 |31:||27 + 3 + 1||v||?|

 |34:||27 + 9 + 1||v||3 + ?|

 |40:||27 + 9 + 3 + 1||v||?|

-It always seems surprising to us that you can get so many things weighed with so few weights.
+It is interesting to note that you can weigh so many things with so few weights.

 You might like to think how many different amounts could be weighed using 5 weights.
 Then spot the pattern and continue indefinitely.